LCONF-Data-Serialization-Format/LCONF-Data-Serialization-Format-Standard/docs/lconf-specification/3-lconf-text.md

 **WARNING:** LCONF-Text MUST NOT contain any LCONF_SECTION_START or LCONF_SECTION_END token in any form except for the defined purpose.
 Each LCONF_SECTION_START token MUST be closed by a LCONF_SECTION_END token.

-The set of tokens includes twelve structural tokens, nine literal name tokens as well as diverse LCONF-Value-Types.
+The set of tokens includes structural tokens, literal name tokens as well as diverse LCONF-Value-Types.

 ## 3.1.
 Structural Tokens

-The twelve structural tokens:
+The structural tokens:

 | **Name**                             | **Definition**           | **Example** |
 |:-------------------------------------|:-------------------------|:------------|